zo-88/python_learning/projects/README.md

-## This folder contains all projects from 100 day python code course:
+## This folder contains all projects from 100 day python code course

 ### Days